menu

 Operating environment

-The business environment in which Cargotec operates is complex, stemming from high interest rates and inflation, possible interruptions in supply chains, growing geopolitical tensions, and sluggish growth estimates.
-However, many of our customers and partners are performing well.
+The business environment in which Cargotec operates is complex, stemming from high interest rates and inflation, growing geopolitical tensions, and sluggish growth estimates.
+However, the global economy has remained remarkably resilient and the shipping market is in a strong cycle.

 Short term risks and uncertainties

-Source: Cargotec’s Financial statements review 2023.
+Source: Cargotec’s half-year report January–June 2024.
 The text is updated quarterly.

-In a changing market situation, demand for Cargotec’s solutions might be lower than in previous years.
+In the current market situation, demand for Hiab’s solutions might be lower than in previous years.
 Customers may also try to postpone or cancel orders or demand lower prices.
-Despite planned cost savings, lower production volumes could impact Cargotec’s profitability margins negatively.
-There is also uncertainty related to achieving the planned cost savings.
+Despite planned cost savings, lower production volumes could impact Hiab’s profitability margins negatively.

 In addition to economic growth, for example, Hiab’s demand is also impacted by the development of the construction market.
-Economic uncertainty as well as high prices and interest rates, and the availability challenges of building materials can have a negative effect on construction activity, which in turn can negatively impact the demand for Hiab's solutions.
+Low new building activity can negatively impact demand of a part of Hiab's portfolio, especially in Europe.
 A significant share of Hiab’s orders are from the United States.
 Even though cash flows are hedged for the existing order book, the weakening of the US dollar could in the longer term weaken Hiab’s results.
 Similarly, a stronger dollar can improve Hiab’s results.
 Hiab's solutions are installed on trucks, and truck delivery bottlenecks can have a negative impact on Hiab's sales development.

 MacGregor's market development is affected by the tightening emission regulation for ships and related uncertainty.
 The increases in the new vessel construction costs and high amounts of order bookings at shipyards may slow down new vessel orders.
-Global decarbonisation targets have led to a fall in investments by the oil industry, which has long been reflected in decreased offshore vessel investments.
-However, increase in contracting for wind turbine installations and service vessels is estimated to partly compensate for that in the future.
+Global decarbonisation targets have led to a fall in investments by the oil industry, which has long been reflected in low offshore vessel investments.
+Downward revision of market estimates or rising interest rates could result in an impairment of MacGregor's goodwill.
 Project executions face risks related to schedule, cost and delivery guarantees, especially those related to offshore business and new product developments.
-Downward revision of market estimates or rising interest rates could result in an impairment of MacGregor's goodwill.
+Currently MacGregor has approximately 10 loss making offshore pilot projects containing advanced technologies in the order book.

-In November 2022, Cargotec’s Board of Directors concluded that MacGregor will not be part of Cargotec’s portfolio in the future.
-Taking into account MacGregor's losses in recent years and significant project cost overruns in the offshore business, in the sale alternative the buyer's view of the company's value may differ significantly from Cargotec's estimate, which could result in a write-down of MacGregor's book value.
+In May 2024, Cargotec announced that it had started the sales process of MacGregor.
+Taking into account MacGregor's losses in recent years and significant project cost overruns in the offshore business, the buyer's view of the company's value may differ significantly from Cargotec's estimate, which could result in a write-down of MacGregor's book value.

-In April 2023, Cargotec announced that its Board of Directors had decided to investigate and initiate a process to potentially separate Cargotec’s core businesses Kalmar and Hiab into two standalone companies.
+If a solution to MacGregor is found so that MacGregor would not thereafter be part of the Cargotec group, Cargotec’s Board of Directors is planning to propose to Cargotec’s General Meeting of shareholders that the company’s name would be changed from Cargotec to Hiab.
 The planned actions can include risks related to the retention of skilled personnel, customer relationships, the execution of potential transactions, and costs, for example.
 Changes in operating models, combined with tightening tax regulation, may lead to additional tax payments.

 Cargotec is exposed to climate-related risks via environmental, regulatory, and technological changes, and due to the commitments it has made to reduce emissions.
 The evaluation of the financial impacts of climate change on Cargotec is complicated because the occurrence and timing of the resulting effects are difficult to predict, let alone quantify.
 To reduce emissions generated in its supply chain, Cargotec must reduce emissions through its whole supply chain from raw materials to components and manufacturing, which may result in changes in the suppliers used, limit the number of potential suppliers, and increase costs.